top of page

 • Must be a student attending high school in the United States.

-• Program encourages interested students to be nominated or self-register to access the online course, but as a limited number of students are selected, accepted students are usually rising seniors.
+• The program encourages interested students to be nominated or self-register to access the online course, but as a limited number of students are selected, accepted students are usually rising seniors.

 Selectivity: High